Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 6. Curling Leaves

-Curling leaves are usually a sign of temperature stress or exposure to too much direct light.
+Curling or curled leaves are usually a sign that your peace lily has been stressed by a temperature extreme (very hot or very cold) or has been in too much direct light.

 Why it Happens:

-- Cold Drafts: Peace lilies do not like cold air.
-Temperatures below 65°F can cause the leaves to curl and droop.
+- Cold Drafts: Peace lilies do not like the cold air.
+If the temperature is below 65°F it can cause the leaves to curl and droop.

-- Direct Sunlight: Too much direct light can cause the leaves to curl as a defense mechanism.
+- Direct Sunlight: Too much direct light can cause the leaves to curl.
+It’s their way of defending themselves from the sun.

 How to Fix It:

-- Shade from Direct Light: Move the plant to a more shaded spot or use a sheer curtain to filter direct sunlight.
+- Shade from Direct Light: Move it to a spot that gets lots of shade or alternatively use a sheer curtain and filter out the direct sunlight.

 7. No Blooms